cedricrupb/TSSB3M/index.md

 All datasets are also available at [Zenodo](https://zenodo.org/record/5845439).

 ### Main Takeaways
 Datasets of single statement bugs such as [ManySStuBs4J](https://github.com/mast-group/mineSStuBs) in Java or [PySStuBs](https://zenodo.org/record/4589607) in Python have helped us a lot in our research.
-However, their size limited the upscaling of experiments and data analysis.
+However, their size limited the upscaling of experiments and data analyses.
 Therefore, we are excited to release three new datasets several magnitudes larger than any existing bug collections.
 Here are our main takeaways for our datasets:
 * [Dataset statistics:](#dataset-info) SSB-9M contains more than 50x more SStuBs than PySStuBs.
 With focus on isolated bug fixes, TSSB-3M still contains more than 20x more SStuBs than PySStuBs.
 This gives us access to not only a larger quantity of simple bugs but also to a higher variety.

-* [NonSStuBs:]() Most single statement bugs can be repaired with the same operations as needed for repairing SStuBs.
+* [NonSStuBs:](#nonsstubs) Most single statement bugs can be repaired with the same operations as needed for repairing SStuBs.
 It is likely that effective detection and repair methods for SStuBs will be effective for general single statement bugs.

 * [Bug-fix complexity:]() Single statement bugs typically require simple fixes.
 A bug is typically fixed by 4 to 5 AST modifications.